 Welcome to a tutorial on how to import SQL files.
 So you have downloaded an SQL file from the Internet, and don’t know how to import it?

-There are 3 common ways to import an SQL file into the database:
+There are 3 common ways to import an SQL file into MYSQL:

 Let us walk through these methods step-by-step in this guide – Read on!